 I am a Gothic ludologist (a fancy way of saying I study horror videogames).
-This longread is an extension of my PhD research, but also an examination of myself.
-It explores my experiences with consensual submission—in Gothic media like Metroidvania, but also in human interactions more broadly.
+This longread is an extension of my independent research, and examines my connection with the subject matter.
 It explains why mutual consent, power exchange and gender equality are paramount, but how this attitude is societally on the backfoot.
 Atypical stances on power, from mommy doms to cat boys, are ostracized by the "silent majority" (re: cis white heterosexual men) as castrating and alien.
 I shall explore this persecution phenomena as well.

 Before I begin, a few things: One, trigger warning!
 This piece discusses domestic abuse, including rape and physical violence against women and trans people.